Akinori-F-Ebihara/Semantic_Scholar_API_crawler/README.md

 To customize the script, modify the header part of the `SS_crawler.py` as follows.

 ### 3-1.
 Modifying the default query list
 Find the vairable `query_list` in the header.
 Multiple queries can be specified.
-Words in a query must be concatenated with `+` sign.
+Words in a query must be concatenated with `+` signs.
 For example:

 `query_list = ('face+presentation+attack+recognition', 'sequential+probability+ratio+test')`